If your child has selective mutism, you’re probably already aware of how much of a puzzling speech disorder it can be.

 What Are The Signs Of Selective Mutism?

-A common example of this is not speaking during school, but speaking in other situations like at home.
+A common example of this is if your child does not speak during school, but can speak at home.

 It’s worth noting that this behavior must last for at least one month to be considered selective mutism.

-Similarly, if your child speaks multiple languages, you must ensure that your child does in fact understand the language being used.
+Similarly, if your child speaks multiple languages, it’s important to make sure your child does in fact understand the language being used.

 Not speaking as a result of not knowing the language is not selective mutism.